 Covering Your Arm in Slap Bracelets (1980s)

 Your teachers hated them.
 They left marks on your arms for days.
-They hurt when you snapped them on your wrist.
-But nothing in the world was going to keep your collection of brightly-patterned from growing until they reached your elbows on both arms.
+They hurt when you slapped them on your wrist.
+But nothing in the world was going to keep your collection of brightly-patterned slap bracelets from growing until they reached your elbows on both arms.

 Getting Your First Computer (1980s)

 IBM introduced its first personal computer, the IBM PC, in 1981.
 While it would be at least a decade before everyone had a computer, if you had a Commodore 64 in the early ’80s, you were a real gamer.